ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 </tr>
 </table>

 The above test results are based on 30 sets of String data with a length of 7 (key length) * 20 (value length), using the Meizu 18s model.
-The code is in the [source code](https://github.com/ShawxingKwok/KDataStore/archive/refs/heads/master.zip) in the api's androidTest.
+Source code is in {{< repo KDataStore KDataStore >}}.benchmark.

 {{< hint warning >}}
 Regarding the comparison and analysis of storage solutions in other places, most of them have serious errors.